 The manuscript should be written in English in a clear, direct and active style.
 All pages must be numbered sequentially, facilitating in the reviewing and editing of the manuscript.

-Mini-reviews should be 3000- 6000 words excluding figures, structures, photographs, schemes, tables etc.
+Mini-reviews should be 6000- 10000 words with 75 or more references excluding figures, structures, photographs, schemes, tables etc.

 Randomized Drug Clinical Trial Studies: